keremincii/ddos-preventer-for-lan/PROJECT_MANUAL.md

 1. **Root Access**: This tool inserts kernel-level rules, so it must run as root.
 2. **Staging vs Production**: Always test configuration changes in a staging environment.
 Incorrect limits can block legitimate users.
 3. **UDP/SYN Tuning**: If running a UDP-heavy service (like DNS or VoIP), carefully tune `UDP_LIMIT_RATE` in config.py to avoid packet drops.

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

+## 📜 License
+This project is licensed under the MIT License.